 => Response:

-We appreciate the recognition of the significant challenges facing researchers using survey data harmonization, especially from an experienced researcher in this field.
+We appreciate this recognition of the significant challenges facing researchers using survey data harmonization, especially from an experienced researcher in this field.

 Reviewer 3, Comment 2:

 I appreciate the inclusion of qualitative data from researchers, but suggest a short methods section describing how respondents were selected, rather than including details only in an appendix.